Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: Nonconvex high-dimensional high-frequency regression

 \subsection{Integrated coefficient estimation procedure}

 In this section, we propose a high-dimensional integrated coefficient estimation procedure in the presence of microstructure noises, factor structure in covariate processes, and jumps.
-Recently, \citet{Kim2024regression} developed an integrated coefficient estimator that can handle the high dimensionality and time variation in the coefficient process without microstructure noises.
+Recently, \citet{kim2026high} developed an integrated coefficient estimator that can handle the high dimensionality and time variation in the coefficient process without microstructure noises.
 However, in practice, when employing higher-frequency observations, microstructure noises and strong dependence tend to be observed.
 To accommodate the noises, we impose the noise structure as in \eqref{noise}.
 To handle the strong dependence, we employ the approximate factor structure as in \eqref{model-2}.
 Based on the noisy and strongly correlated high-frequency observation structure, we propose an integrated coefficient estimation procedure as follows.
-Due to the time variation in the coefficient process, we first need to estimate the instantaneous coefficients.
-To handle the high dimensionality of instantaneous coefficients, we usually employ a penalized regression method for the observed log-returns, $\Delta_i^n Y^o$ and $\Delta_i^n \bX^o$ \citep{Kim2024regression, shin2023robust}.
-However, in the presence of noises, the noises dominate the signals of true log-returns.
-This relationship ruins the regression structure in \eqref{model-1}.
-To overcome this, we first construct smoothed variables for the observed processes.
-Specifically, we consider the following:

-where the kernel function $g(x)$ is Lipschitz continuous and satisfies $g(0) = g(1) = 0$ and $\int_0^1\{g(t)\}^2dt$ \\ $> 0$, and $k_1$ is the bandwidth parameter for $g(x)$.
-We choose $k_1 = c_{k,1}n^{1/2}$ for some constant $c_{k,1}$, which ensures that the signals of the continuous underlying log-return and the noise are of the same magnitude.
-Thus, this bandwidth choice provides the optimal rate.
-Then, we employ a local regression with the smoothed variables as follows: